Installation

 • HAProxy 2.0

 The HAProxy Docker images come with the Data Plane API preinstalled.
-You can then add a program section to run it in the background.

 1. Create a folder on your workstation named haproxy.
 Here, you will keep your configuration files.